kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 As a Network Administrator, troubleshooting networking issues can be complex and time consuming especially when the device characteristics and operational status are not readily accessible.
-The `DeviceStatuses` field in the `ResourceClaim.Status` provides access to comprehensive details regarding network interfaces helping to quickly and efficiently identify the issues such as error messages on failed network interface configuration, incorrect IP
+The `Devices` field in the `ResourceClaim.Status` provides access to comprehensive details regarding network interfaces helping to quickly and efficiently identify the issues such as error messages on failed network interface configuration, incorrect IP